H. B. Halicki

 Henry Blight "Toby" Halicki (October 18, 1940 – August 20, 1989) was an American director, writer, stunt driver, actor, and filmmaker.
-Halicki directed the 1974 film Gone in 60 Seconds as well as producing and starring in several other action films.
+He directed the 1974 film Gone in 60 Seconds as well as producing and starring in several other action films.
 He was killed in an accident while filming Gone in 60 Seconds 2 in 1989.
 His widow, Denice Shakarian Halicki, produced a remake of Gone in 60 Seconds in 2000 with Jerry Bruckheimer.

 Biography

 Halicki was born in Dunkirk, New York, on October 18, 1940, the son of John Halicki and his second wife, Angeline Blazejewicz, both Polish Americans.
 His middle name was listed as Bernard in his birth announcement.
-His father, originally from Austria, was an auto mechanic and automobile salesman, and opened his own automobile repair shop, Halicki Garage, in 1919, which remains both in operation and a family-run business as of October 2020.
+His father, originally from Austria, was an auto mechanic and automobile salesman, and opened his own repair shop, Halicki Garage, in 1919.
 Halicki was one of thirteen children, some of whom were half-siblings from his father's first marriage to Caroline Turek; his brothers were Rudolph, Frank, Bud, Ron, Edward, Joseph, and John and his sisters were Angeline, Allegra, Helen, Caroline, and Tara.

-Career

 Halicki moved from New York to California and worked on vehicles, eventually owning his own impound and towing business.
 H.B.
 Halicki Mercantile Co. & Junk Yard was known for its extensive antique automobile and toy collections.